edmundmlala/java-docs-samples/endpoints/getting-started-grpc/README.md

         -a grpc://grpc-hello:50051
     ```

-1. Back on your local machine, get the IP of your GCE instance.
+1. Back on your local machine, get the external IP of your GCE instance.

     ```
     gcloud compute instances list